-Successful dental school graduates will earn a Doctorate of Dental Medicine degree and be eligible to sit for the state licensure exam.
+Successful School of Dental Medicine l graduates will earn a Doctor of Dental Medicine degree and be eligible to sit for the state licensure exam.

-The UNLV SDM does not, expressly or implicitly, guarantee a license to practice dentistry upon admission to or graduation SDM.
+The School of Dental Medicine does not expressly or implicitly guarantee a license to practice dentistry upon admission to or graduation from the school.
 Licensure is the exclusive right and responsibility of the State Boards of Dentistry in each state.
 Students must satisfy the requirements of each state's regulatory body independently of any college or school requirements for graduation.

 The following factors are considered for admission into the program:

 - Letters of Evaluation